$ DISCOVER CHEAP US FREE & CHEAP TRAVEL

 Free & Cheap Things to Do in Toledo

 Toledo punches above its weight with one of the country's best free art museums (the Toledo Museum of Art, always free including its acclaimed SANAA-designed Glass Pavilion — a nod to Toledo's Glass City nickname).
 Add the free 460-acre Wildwood Preserve Metropark with free Manor House tours, the free 60-acre Toledo Botanical Garden, the new Glass City Riverwalk on the Maumee, and the free Old West End — one of the largest collections of Victorian Queen Anne houses in the country.
-Cap with the $20 Toledo Zoo, $17 Imagination Station, and $11 National Museum of the Great Lakes.
+Cap with the hands-on Imagination Station ($22, but Lucas County kids ride free every Saturday) and the $11 National Museum of the Great Lakes.

 10 Free & Cheap Things to Do in Toledo, Ohio